chime/terraform-aws-alternat/README.md

 [Issues](https://github.com/issues) and [pull requests](https://github.com/1debit/alternat/pulls) are most welcome!

-This project is intended to be a safe, welcoming space for collaboration.
+alterNAT is intended to be a safe, welcoming space for collaboration.
 Contributors are expected to adhere to the [Contributor Covenant code of conduct](CODE_OF_CONDUCT.md).

 ## Local Testing